RightsandWrongsgit/ARMTEC/cicd/cruisevscode.md

 # Do more with VSCode

-VSCode is pretty straightforward to use.
-The left window will show your directory structure, the upper right the content of any files you click on from those directories with an editor to work on them, and a terminal window in the lower right.
-In that terminal window you will have command line interface to lando or platform.sh CLI.
-There is a command pallet at the top of VSCode that opens up when you hit shift-command-P (in a Mac).
-There are all sorts of extensions for smoothing out code, making it pretty, and triggering Git-GitHub workflows; recommended starting extensions were noted in the [prerequisites](../cicd/prerequisites.md) section.
-Some of the most important stuff for you will be the Git-GitHub interactions because they are also GitOps workflow triggers within how Platform.sh works.
-Here is a set of video's to watch on using [GitHub with VSCode.](https://www.youtube.com/playlist?list=PLpPVLI0A0OkLBWbcctmGxxF6VHWSQw1hi)
+VSCode is easy to navigate with its organized layout.
+The left window displays your directories, the upper right shows the files you click on with an editor, and the lower right contains a terminal window.
+The terminal window allows you to use the command line interface for lando or platform.sh CLI.
+You can also access a command pallet at the top of VSCode by pressing shift-command-P (on a Mac).
+There are various VSCode extensions(../cicd/prerequisites.md#vscode-extensions) available to improve code appearance and enable Git-GitHub workflows.
+Git-GitHub interactions are crucial for Platform.sh's GitOps workflow.
+Watch this video to learn more about using [GitHub with VSCode.](https://www.youtube.com/playlist?list=PLpPVLI0A0OkLBWbcctmGxxF6VHWSQw1hi)

 ## Put 'your project' into GitHub